-With whole life insurance and other permanent life insurance policies, they will last up until the death of the insured but term life is limited, although term life typically comes with certain provisions that allow the policy to continue indefinitely, such as a conversion option and guaranteed renewability.
+Whole life insurance and other permanent life insurance policies, will last up until the death of the insured but term life is limited, although term life typically comes with specific provisions that allow the policy to continue indefinitely, such as a conversion option and guaranteed renewability.

 A conversion option allows the owner to convert all or a portion of the term into permanent insurance, such as whole or universal life, sometime during the duration of the term.

-Generally term is chosen by those who are younger, the costs are lower initially than permanent insurance but there is one downside – after the policy expires, the policyholder, who is now much older, must start again and find a new policy, which is likely to lead to much higher premiums.
+Just realize that after the term policy expires, the policyholder, who is now much older, must start again and find a new policy, likely leading to much higher premiums.

 Types of Term Life Insurance